bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/states.rst

 |image4|

-A User Task is the combination of a Task Switch Event and a User Dialog.
-When the user start working on a normal HTML User Dialog the task changes its state to RESUMED.
-In case of an 'Offline Dialog' the task state is not changed before the user submits the task form.
-Then the state changes from SUSPENDED to RESUMED.
-Subsequent steps are executed until the task is finally DONE.
+A User Task combines a Task Switch Event and a User Dialog.
+If the user starts to work on an ordinary HTML User Dialog, |ivy| changes the task state to RESUMED.
+If this is an 'Offline Dialog', |ivy| does not change the task state before the user submits the task form.
+Once submitted, |ivy| changes the state from SUSPENDED to RESUMED. |ivy| then executes subsequent steps until the task is finally DONE.
 See also :ref:`offline-tasks`.

 .. _signal-boundary-event: